Blog

 • Trying to find relevant information

-When you’re implementing SOP and process documentation, not only should you be able to state the value to the business, but you should also be able to quantify it.
+When you’re measuring SOP and process documentation, not only should you be able to state the value to the business, but you should also be able to quantify it.
 That’s why we created this piece to calculate the ROI of Whale in your business.

-The Ultimate SOP and process documentation checklist
+The Ultimate SOP Document checklist

 This may sound somewhat complicated but it isn’t.
 Here’s a quick checklist we put together to help: